getblocklab/block-lab/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl

-A WordPress Admin interface and a simple templating system for building custom Gutenberg blocks.
+The easy way to build custom blocks for Gutenberg.

 ## Description ##

-With the Gutenberg update, WordPress users will increasingly look for the development of custom blocks to meet their unique needs.
-Block Lab reduces the development burden of building custom blocks through a simple and familiar WordPress Admin interface and an easy to learn templating system.
+Gutenberg, the new WordPress editor, opens up a whole new world for the way we build pages, posts, and websites with WordPress.
+Block Lab makes it easy to harness Gutenberg and build custom blocks the way you want them to be built.
+Whether you want to implement a custom design, deliver unique functionality, or even remove your dependance on other plugins, Block Lab equips you with the tools you need to hit “Publish” sooner.

 ## Features ##

 ### A Familiar Experience ###
 Work within the WordPress admin with an interface you already know.

-### Custom Fields ###
+### Block Fields ###
 Add from a growing list of available fields to your custom blocks.

 ### Simple Templating ###